Guide to Fruits and Vegetables that Grow in Shade

 picture of sunny field of lettuce

 Don’t have a sunny field for growing vegetables?
-That’s fine, there are many shade-tolerant crops.
+That’s fine, when planting a garden there are many shade-tolerant crops.

 Before we get to shade-tolerant crops, let's start with the elephant in the room.